-Following the devastation of the San Fernando earthquake in 1971 (magnitude 6.6), California created the Alguist-Priolo Act to reduce damage and losses from surface fault rupture.
+Following the devastation of the San Fernando earthquake in 1971 (magnitude 6.6), California created the Alquist-Priolo Act to reduce damage and losses from surface fault rupture.
 This act established regulatory zones surrounding the surface traces of active faults in California so that a structure for human occupancy cannot be placed or built on active faults with potential for surface rupture and must be sited at a minimum distance from the fault.8

 Established in 1990, Seismic Hazards Mapping Act (SHMA) directs the Department of Conservation, California Geological Survey to identify and map areas prone to earthquake hazards of liquefaction, earthquake-induced landslides, and amplified ground shaking.
 The purpose of the SHMA is to reduce the threat to public safety and to minimize the loss of life and property by identifying and mitigating these seismic hazards.
-The SHMA requires the

-State Geologist to establish regulatory zones and to issue appropriate seismic hazard zone maps to all affected cities, counties, and state agencies for their use in planning and controlling construction and development.9
+The SHMA requires the State Geologist to establish regulatory zones (known as Seismic Zones of Required Investigation) and to issue appropriate seismic hazard zone maps to all affected cities, counties, and state agencies for their use in planning and controlling construction and development.
+Additionally, if a property is located in a Seismic Hazard Zone as shown on a map issued by the State Geologist, the seller or the seller's agent must disclose this fact to a potential buyer.
+The best official resource for locating Seismic Hazard Zones is the California Department of Conservation's online application, known as "EQ Zapp".

-While an earthquake fault zone generally prohibits location of structures for human occupancy within 50 feet of a trace of an active fault line, the State may grant exceptions for development within an earthquake fault zone if a geologic investigation approved by the State Geologist shows that the structure is not situated upon a trace of an active fault line.10
+While an earthquake fault zone generally prohibits location of structures for human occupancy within 50 feet of a trace of an active fault line, the State may grant exceptions for development within an earthquake fault zone if a geologic investigation approved by the State Geologist shows that the structure is not situated upon a trace of an active fault line.11